zailani1977/ChangeDateTaken/README.md

 ## Description
 This Python script updates the date taken of an image file.
 It will alter the DateTimeOriginal, DateTime, and DateTimeDigitized tags.
+This utility is useful for photographer with multiple cameras who needs to perform bulk update on date time taken on the photos for sorting purposes.

 ## Dependencies
 - [exif]: A Python library to extract and edit EXIF data from JPEG images.